UriShX/vpn-profile-switcher/README.md

 I plan to add DNS leak protection, and a check for the connection's speed, as well as a check for the connection's stability.
 In this way, the script can be used to check the connection's status before running the `vpn-profile-switcher.sh` script.

+### `get_groups_and_countries_to_tsv.sh`

+This script is meant to be run from the command line or from a cron job, and generates the `countries.tsv`, `server-groups.tsv`, and `group-countries.tsv` tables.\

+The script uses `wget` and `jsonfilter` to get the data from NordVPN's API, and then formats the data into a tab-separated table.
+The tables are then saved to the `db` subfloder from where the script is run.\

+The tables are then used by the `vpn-profile-switcher.sh` script to check for viable combinations of server groups and countries.

 ## Installation

 ### `vpn-profile-switcher.sh`

 The script relies on [OpenWRT's](https://openwrt.org/start) ([BusyBox](https://www.busybox.net/downloads/BusyBox.html)) built-in `wget` and [`jsonfilter`](https://openwrt.org/docs/guide-developer/jshn#jsonfilter), but depends on several other packages.
 Check how much free space you have on your device either from LuCI (system -> software) or from shell by running `df` and looking at the `/overlay` line.
 You can compare the space left to the list of requirements below.

 1. Basic install for OpenVPN or WireGuard: \
   Follow these steps to get a basic OpenVPN or WireGuard connection set up on your router.